Azande people: Witchcraft

 Other traditional beliefs include magic and witchcraft.
-Among the Azande, witchcraft, or mangu, is believed to be an inherited black fluid in the belly which leads a fairly autonomous existence, and has power to perform bad magic on one's enemies.
+Among the Azande, bad magic, or mangu, is believed to be an inherited black fluid in the belly which leads a fairly autonomous existence, and has power to perform bad magic on one's enemies.
 Since they believed that witchcraft is inherited, an autopsy of an accused witch would also prove that a particular living person, related to the deceased, was or was not a witch.
 Mangu is thought to be passed down from parent to child of the same sex — from father to son or from mother to daughter.
 Therefore, if a man were to be proven to possess witchcraft substance, this conclusion would extend to that man's father, sons, brothers, and so on.

 The Azande rarely have a theoretical interest in witchcraft.
 What is important is whether a person at a particular point in time is acting as a witch toward a specific person.
 Witches can sometimes be unaware of their powers, and can accidentally strike people to whom the witch wishes no evil.
 In terms of death, the prince determined the vengeance placed on the witch or the killer.
 This could be done through physical killing of the witch, compensation, or lethal magic.

-Because witchcraft is believed always to be present, there are several rituals connected to protection from and cancelling of witchcraft that are performed almost daily.
+Because witchcraft is believed always to be present, there are several rituals connected to protection from and canceling of witchcraft that are performed almost daily.
 When something out of the ordinary occurs, usually something unfortunate, to an individual, the Azande may blame witchcraft, just as non-Zande people might blame "bad luck".

 Although witchcraft is contained within the physical body, its action is psychic.
 The psychic aspect of mangu is the soul of witchcraft.
 It usually, but not always, leaves the physical body of the witch at night, when the victim is asleep, and is directed by the witch into the body of the victim.
 As it moves, it shines with a bright light that can be seen by anyone during the nighttime.
 However, during the day it can be seen only by religious specialists.

 Oracles are a way of determining the source of the suspected witchcraft, and were for a long time the ultimate legal authority and the main determining factor in how one would respond to the threats.
 The Azande use three different types of oracles.
 The most powerful oracle is the "benge" poison oracle, which is used solely by men.
 The decisions of the oracle are always accepted and no one questions it.
 The less prestigious but more readily available is the termite oracle.
 Women, men, and children are all allowed to consult this oracle.
 The least expensive but also least reliable oracle is the rubbing-board oracle.
 The rubbing board oracle is described in Culture Sketches as "a device resembling a Ouija board, made of two small pieces of wood easily carried to be consulted anywhere, and at any time."